 What Are the Essential Components of a Financial Plan?

-To create a comprehensive and extensive financial plan, it will need to cover multiple aspects of your financial life, such as your tax situation, retirement accounts and investments.
+A comprehensive plan will need to cover multiple aspects of your financial life, such as your tax situation, retirement accounts, and investment portfolio.

 There are a number of key elements that are typically involved in a good financial plan.
 Although they all affect your money in different ways, their cumulative effect dictates what your financial future will look like.